sneako/finch/README.md

 Pools will be started for each configured `{scheme, host, port}` when Finch is started.
-For any unconfigured `{scheme, host, port}`, the pool will be started the first time it is requested.
+For any unconfigured `{scheme, host, port}`, the pool will be started the first time it is requested using the `:default` configuration.
+This means given the pool configuration above each origin/`{scheme, host, port}` will launch 2 (`:count`) new pool processes.
+So, if you encountered 10 separate combinations, that'd be 20 pool processes.

 Note pools are not automatically terminated by default, if you need to terminate them after some idle time, use the `pool_max_idle_time` option (available only for HTTP1 pools).

 ## Telemetry